Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/MultihopperDocs.md

 - **Behavior**: Cancels up to `maxIterations` stalled hops for `msg.sender`, refunding `amountSent` (if non-zero and not yet received) in the output token or `filled` in the input token, and `pending` in the input token (e.g., 25 TokenA for 25 TokenA unsettled from 50 TokenA sent) for each hop; for end hops, only `pending` is refunded if `amountSent` (e.g., 100 TokenB) was already received.
 Emits `AllHopsCanceled`.
 - **Internal Call Flow**:
   - Iterates `hopsByAddress`, calling `_cancelHop` for `hopStatus == 1` hops.
-  - Transfer destinations: `msg.sender` for refunds.
+  - Transfer destinations: `hopMaker` for refunds.
 - **Balance Checks**:
   - Same as `cancelHop`.
 - **Mappings/Structs Used**: